prashh/AWS_Deployment_EC2/README.md

 **How to run:**

   Run the command : python app.py
-  from the directory which contains the file.(it needs to contain the credentials.csv file     as well)
+  from the directory which contains the file.(It needs to contain the credentials.csv file as well)

 **What is running:**